AnMed Health using 3D mammograms to target breast cancer in patients

 The Centers for Disease and Control has not said one specific type of mammogram is better than another.

-However, Radiation Technician of 23 years, Kim Mcleod said if it’s covered under insurance, the 3D is worth getting done.
-Not to mention the process is the same as getting a traditional mammogram.
+Kim Mcleod, a radiation technician of 23 years, said the 3D is worth getting done if it’s covered by insurance.
+The process is the same as getting a traditional mammogram.

-For Harrison, she’s currently battling metastatic triple negative breast cancer, she had no cancer in her family.
-Harrison found out nine months into remission, through a CT scan, that cancer was on her lung.
+Harrison said there was not any cancer in her family until she was diagnosed.
+Nine months into remission, she found through a CT scan that the cancer was also on her lung.

 There is currently no cure for metastatic triple negative breast cancer, but that doesn’t mean she’s lost hope.